GPL 750 Odorizer – Principle of Odorant Injection System Operation

 Self-Monitoring and Real-Time Alarms

-The system is self-monitoring and generates an external alarm to PCs and smartphones if the odorizer is unable to odorize within the configured settings.
+The system is self-monitoring.
+If the GPL 750 is unable to odorize within the configured settings, an external alarm is sent to specified PCs and smartphones.
 Alarm conditions are stored and time-stamped in non-volatile memory (SD card).

 Mechanical Mode During Power Failure